yseulthb/yseulthb.github.io/_posts/2017-12-11-Rosenthal.md

+---
+title: "Robert Rosenthal, 1991"
+date:   2017-12-11 10:20:01 -0200
+published: false
+mathjax: true
+comments: true
+---

-I. The problem
+I. The problem</br>
-Oh, t is large and p is small
+Oh, t is large and p is small</br>
-That’s why we are walking tall.
+That’s why we are walking tall.</br>
-What it means we need not mull
+What it means we need not mull</br>
-Just so we reject the null.
+Just so we reject the null.</br>
-Or chi-square large and p near nil
+Or chi-square large and p near nil</br>
-Results like that, they fill the bill.
+Results like that, they fill the bill.</br>
-What if meaning requires a poll?
+What if meaning requires a poll?</br>
-Never mind, we’re on a roll!
+Never mind, we’re on a roll!</br>
-The message we have learned too well?
+The message we have learned too well?</br>
 Significance!
-That rings the bell!
+That rings the bell!</br>

 II.
-The implications
+The implications</br>
-The moral of our little tale?
+The moral of our little tale?</br>
-That we mortals may be frail
+That we mortals may be frail</br>
-When we feel a p near zero
+When we feel a p near zero</br>
-Makes us out to be a hero.
+Makes us out to be a hero.</br>
-But tell us then is it too late?
+But tell us then is it too late?</br>
-Can we perhaps avoid our fate?
+Can we perhaps avoid our fate?</br>
-Replace that wish to null-reject
+Replace that wish to null-reject</br>
-Report the size of the effect.
+Report the size of the effect.</br>
-That may not insure our glory
+That may not insure our glory</br>
-But at least it tells a story
+But at least it tells a story</br>
-That is just the kind of yield
+That is just the kind of yield</br>
-Needed to advance our field.
+Needed to advance our field.</br>

-Robert Rosenthal, 1991
+Robert Rosenthal, 1991</br>
 http://pss.sagepub.com/content/2/4/213.2.full.pdf (appendix)